kohkimakimoto/essh/README.md

 [Local] hello on your-hostname
 ```

+For more information on tasks, see the [Tasks](#tasks) section.

 ### Using Lua Libraries

-Essh uses [GopherLua](https://github.com/yuin/gopher-lua) as a Lua VM that loads configuration files, and has several built-in lua libraries.
+Essh uses [GopherLua](https://github.com/yuin/gopher-lua) as a Lua VM that loads configuration files.
+Essh has several built-in lua libraries.
 You can use `require` function to load the libraries.

 ```lua